policy

 “The Principle of Separation: Interaction between industry and Healthcare Professionals/ Healthcare Organisations must not be misused to influence through undue or improper advantages, purchasing decisions, nor should such interaction be contingent upon sales transactions or use or recommendation of Member Companies’ products.”

-Here we denote the way these bodies present how meetings, sponsored by industry, should be planned.
+In this section we highlight some key points regarding the way these bodies present how meetings, sponsored by industry, should be planned.

 “Pharmaceutical companies may hold, sponsor or support delegates to attend a wide range of events/ meetings, providing such events/meetings meet the requirements of the Code.
 The event/meeting must have a clear educational content; it should be the programme that attracts delegates to attend and not the associated hospitality or venue.”